-The tuition for kindergarten through grades eight is \$5050.00 all inclusive.
-The only additional costs are school and gym uniforms, Technology Insurance fee (per family), school supplies, and lunches.
+The tuition for kindergarten through grades eight is \$7100.00 all inclusive.
+The only additional costs are school and gym uniforms, school supplies, and lunches.

 NEW FAMILY Registration Fee (GAELC - Grade 8):

 One time \$100 non-refundable Registration Fee per student, due upon acceptance.